tradingstrategy-ai/trade-executor/docs/visual-studio-code-docker-dev-container-for-jupyter-notebooks.md

 It combines

 - Trading Strategy framework and libraries
-- Ready set up Python environment with correct Python interpreter
+- Ready set up Python environment with correct Python interpreter and Jupyter Notebook kernel
-- Visual Studio Code plugins and settings needed to run and edit these notebooks
+- Visual Studio Code plugins and settings needed to run and edit these notebooks, saving them to your local disk
-- Example notebooks and documentation notebooks ready in the file explorer
+- Example notebooks ready available in the project explorer
-- The Docker image can be re-used for other Python editors and purposes;
-  in this documentation we focus on Visual Studio Code as it is the easiest
 - Apple Silicon (Macbook M1) friendliness

 ## Prerequisites